BESSY: BESSY II

 Experiments at BESSY II are in the fields of X-ray absorption spectroscopy, Photoemission spectroscopy, Photoemission electron microscopy, X-ray microscopy, Infrared spectroscopy, femtosecond slicing, X-ray lithography, and protein structure analysis.

 BESSY maintains a close co-operation with other synchrotron sources in the world, most notably with DESY in Hamburg.

+Operation of BESSY II was interrupted on 15 June 2023 because of a cyberattack.
+The emission of light was restored at the beginning of July, but initially only for Physikalisch Technische Bundesanstalt.